kristof-eekhaut/aws-terraform-cicd/README.md

 * An ECR to store the docker images (variable 'image_repository')

 ### To Do List
-* Set up Kubernetes cluster on EKS
-* Add Deploy stage to deploy the image to EKS
 * Create pipeline to run the terraform updates automatically when committing changes to GitHub